CivicActions/agile-ms/README.md

 ## Team Structure

 Robert L. Read was appointed the role Product Owner and was responsible for the overall success of the prototype.
-The overall team structure was:
+The team was structured as follows:
 * Product Owner: Rob Read
 * Tech Lead: Adam Bergstein
 * UX Lead: Nicole Tecco-Reece